Kotara: Commercial area

 Kotara is a large retail centre of Newcastle.

 Westfield Kotara (previously known as Garden City and Kotara Fair) is a large shopping centre on Northcott Drive.
 Across the road from Westfield is the Kotara Home Centre, consisting of big box department stores and food outlets.
-Notable retailers include JB Hi-Fi, Dan Murphy's and Bunnings Warehouse.

 Education

 Kotara is home to Kotara South Public School on Rodway Parade and the local Catholic School St James Primary School, located on Vista Parade.